Learn about actual and potential costs

 How risky is the supply chain?

-Suppliers of taxation law services have low supply chain risk.
+Suppliers of taxation law services have moderate supply chain risk.
 Taxation law suppliers rely on computers, software, office equipment, furniture and office space to provide their services.
 Computer and packaged software wholesalers pose the most risk due to heavy competition among suppliers in that market.
 Fortunately, software is only one...
 Subscribe to learn more.